HarmonicSet/HarmonicCapture/README.md

 # HarmonicCapture
-A free software for capturing video files from the computer desktop screen.
+A simple application to record computer screen.